 When you get a quote and switch with TheEnergyShop.com, you can be sure you're switching to a quality supplier, whether you choose a Big Six energy supplier or a smaller provider.

 The latest statistics from EnergyUK show that around 34% of customers are switching from what are considered as 'larger suppliers' to 'small and mid-tier suppliers', but you need to be cautious about being tempted by a supplier that simply offers low prices.

 The energy market is constantly evolving and we have seen a number of new suppliers rush to the top of price comparison results pages based on price, only to find their customer service can be lacking as they struggle to handle the volume of customers that suddenly come their way.
 In doing so, this can lead to consumer frustration as teething issues set in so as we say consider price but also service.

 The entire energy switching process takes around 21 days from the date you apply to time you switch.
 This is the industry standard for switching energy supplier.

 The "Energy Switch Guarantee" ensures that switching supplier takes no longer than 21 days, including a 14 day cooling off period, whether you switch to one of the Big Six suppliers - British Gas, SSE, EDF Energy, Npower, Scottish Power and E.ON - or a smaller supplier, such as Octopus Energy, Shell Energy, So Energy and Bulb.

 All switching applications come with a mandatory 14-day cool-off period should you wish to cancel your application and revert back to your original supplier.

-The code is a voluntary code of conduct adhered to by a select number of price comparison websites including TheEnergyShop.com.
-The code is designed to protect consumers and ensure that each of the signaturies to the code carry out in-depth, unbiased and accurate comparisons of the UK energy market at all times in a fair and consistent way.
+The Ofgem Confidence Code is a voluntary code of conduct adhered to by a select number of price comparison sites, including TheEnergyShop.com.
+The code is designed to protect consumers and ensure that each of the signatories to the code carry out in-depth, unbiased and accurate comparisons of the UK energy market at all times in a fair and consistent way.